ScratchAddons/ScratchAddons/README.md

 ### Structure

 - `.github`: GitHub templates, workflows and contributing files.
-- `_locales`: Translations for the settings page, popup and everything else except addons.
+- `_locales`: Translations everything except addons strings.
-- `addon-api`: The code for the `addon-*` APIs.
+- `addon-api`: The `addon.*` JavaScript APIs.
-- `addons-l10n`: Translations for strings userscripts add to a page.
+- `addons-l10n`: Translations for strings added to the website by addons.
 Each addon has its own file.
 - `addons`: The addons themselves.
-Each addon has it own directory with an `addon.json` and an entry in `addons.json`.
+Each addon has it own directory with an addon manifest and an entry in `addons.json`.
 - `background`: Background scripts for handling things such as addon settings.
-- `content-scripts`: The main extension script and addon injector.
+- `content-scripts`: The main extension script (cs.js) and the addon injector.
+A few non-togglable things are also included in `cs.js`
 - `images`: Logos, screenshots and icons.
-Images only used by addons go in that addon's directory instead.
+Images used only by addons go in that addon's directory instead.
-- `libraries`: Libraries for things such as handling the global theme.
-There are also some third-party libraries.
+- `libraries`: Libraries for things such as handling the global theme and third-party libraries.
-- `popups`: The code for popup addons, but not the addons tab.
-The `addon.json` for popup addons are still located in the `addons` directory.
+- `popups`: The code for popup addons, excluding the addons tab.
+The addon manifests for popup addons are still located in the `addons` directory.
-- `webpages`: The settings page and popup.
+- `webpages`: The settings page, popup and addons tab.

 ## Installation